Ncrwp/Scripts/File Integrity/README.txt

-Code needs to be ASCII-safe.
+Text being sent needs to be ASCII-safe.